chinmoykalita/ride-payment-escrow/README.md

-Simple escrow program for a cab booking platform
+Simple solana escrow program for a cab booking platform